topst-development/Documentation/Single Board Computer/G Model/VCP-G/Hardware/VCP-G Hardware.md

 # 1. Introduction
 ---
-This document is a hardware user guide for the TOPST VCP-G based on the TCC7045 application processor.
-This document describes system installation, debugging, and detailed information on overall design and usage of the TOPST VCP-G board.
+This document is a hardware user guide for the VCP-G based on the TCC7045 application processor.
+This document describes system installation, debugging, and detailed information on overall design and usage of the VCP-G.

 Table 1.1 describes the features of the TCC7045.